irrfannazir/exdson-base-works/README.md

 ## Features
-1. To activate interactive mode.
-Remove the comment of (#define READ_FROM_INPUT) in dependencies.h.
+1. To activate interactive mode, Just type "ex-c".
 2. To update the compiler with new syntax format.

 ## Implementation